JOANTEES/joanweb/docs/08-shopping-cart.md

 - **Stock Management:** Stock quantity automatically reduces when adding to cart and restores when removing.
 - **Transaction Safety:** All operations use database transactions to ensure data consistency.
 - **Activity Logging:** All cart actions are logged in the customer's activity feed.
-- **Smart Totals:** The `GET /api/cart` endpoint automatically calculates subtotal, tax (currently 10%), and shipping (free over $100).
-These values will become dynamic after the admin settings are implemented.
+- **Smart Totals:** The `GET /api/cart` endpoint automatically calculates subtotal, tax, and shipping using dynamic admin settings.
+Tax rate, free shipping threshold, and large order handling are all configurable by admins.
+- **Order-Level Delivery Method:** Users choose delivery method (pickup or delivery) for the entire cart, not per item.
 - **Duplicate Prevention:** Adding the same product with the same size/color updates the quantity instead of creating a new entry.

 ### 1. Get User's Cart